dshanley/contentcamel.io/hugo/content/blog/how-to-create-a-consistent-marketing-message.md

 images:
 - "/uploads/2020/01/hero-marketing-messaging-framework.png"
 categories: []
-tags: []
+tags: ['template']
 cta:
-  headline: ''
+  headline: 'Get the editable template'
+  textline: 'Discover and improve your messaging with this completely editable template'
+  ctas:
-  textline: ''
+    - textline: Get template
-  calls_to_action: []
+      RelPermalink: '/downloads/marketing-messaging-template'
+      button: true
 private: false
 weight: ''
 aliases: []
-draft: true
+draft: false

 ---
 # How to Create a Consistent Marketing Message

-If you want a consistent and repeatable message across all of your teams and no surprises when you open up that next ebook or sales deck, then you’re going to want to follow the framework here.
+If you want a consistent and repeatable message across all of your teams and no surprises when you open up that next ebook or sales deck, then we have the framework for you!
 Yes, there are different types of marketing messages, and just so you know, this isn’t a brand guideline.
 This is the foundation for your product and marketing messaging that you’ll use on a daily basis -- from short copy on your homepage to creating ads.
 It starts with a  persona-based approach to build that marketing messaging foundation, and gives you the tools to expand out once that’s in place.

 ![](/uploads/2020/01/messaging-framework-audience-hierarchy.png)